 The Lemosho route is renowned as one of the most scenic trails on Mount Kilimanjaro.

-The journey begins with a trek through lush rainforest during the first couple of days.
+The journey begins with a trek through lush rainforest for the first few days.
 While spotting large wildlife like antelopes is rare, it’s not impossible!

-As you ascend beyond the rainforest, you’ll cross the stunning Shira Plateau, one of the world’s largest high-altitude plateaus.
+As you ascend beyond the rainforest, you’ll cross the stunning Shira Plateau, one of the world’s most extensive high-altitude plateaus.
 This section offers breathtaking views, including the dramatic Shira Cathedral rock formation.
-The unique vegetation in this moorland zone is truly captivating, featuring extraordinary species such as giant lobelia and giant groundsel.
+The unique vegetation in this moorland zone is genuinely captivating, featuring extraordinary species such as giant lobelia and giant groundsel.

 The Lemosho route features campsites renowned for offering some of the most breathtaking sunrises and sunsets on Kilimanjaro.

 Additionally, the descent follows the Mweka route, which runs along the mountain’s southeast slope.
-This provides you with entirely different but equally stunning scenery as you make your way down.
+This route provides different but equally stunning scenery as you go down.

-Climbing Kilimanjaro is a challenge that requires physical fitness, regardless of the route you choose.
-If you’d like to prepare thoroughly, check out our guide on What is the best training for Kilimanjaro?
+Climbing Kilimanjaro requires physical fitness, regardless of your chosen route.
+If you’d like to prepare, check out our guide on the best climbing training.

-Among the routes, the Lemosho route is considered ‘easier’ than some, like the shorter and steeper Umbwe route.
-However, it’s not the easiest — that title goes to the nine-day Northern Circuit, which offers the most gradual ascent.
+Among the routes, the Lemosho route is considered ‘easier’ than some, like the ‘shorter and steeper Umbwe route.
+However, it’s the easiest — thistle goes to the nine-day Northern Circuit, which offers the most gradual ascent.

 The Lemosho route stands out because it allows for excellent acclimatization, especially on the eight-day itinerary.
-This is achieved not only through a less steep ascent but also by incorporating a high-altitude climb followed by a descent to a lower elevation for overnight rest.
+This is achieved through a less steep ascent incorporating a high-altitude climb followed by a descent to a lower elevation for overnight rest.

 Thanks to these features, the Lemosho route boasts one of the highest summit success rates among all Kilimanjaro routes.
-Only the Northern Circuit surpasses it in helping trekkers reach the peak!
+Only the Northern Circuit surpasses it in helping trekkers reach their peak!

-The Lemosho route is generally quite busy, as many folks do, naturally, want to climb the most scenic route up the mountain!
-The first couple of days through the beautiful rainforest section is relatively quiet, however.
-It’s when you join the Machame route on Day 4 near Lava Tower that the crowds can get a little bigger in peak season.
+The Lemosho route is generally quite busy, as many people naturally want to climb the most scenic route up the mountain!
+However, the first few days through the beautiful rainforest section are quiet.
+In peak season, the crowds can get a little more significant when you join the Machame route on Day 4 near Lava Tower.

-As of June 2024, Great Image Expedition provides the Lemosho route as an eight-day climb, available as a group or private experience, for $2,890 per person sharing.
-An additional fee applies if you prefer a private tent.
-This cost includes the eight days spent on the mountain, as well as one night before and after the trek at a lovely lodge in the nearby town of Moshi.
+As of June 2024, Great Image Expedition offers the Lemosho route as an eight-day climb.
+It is available as a group or private experience for $2,290 per person sharing.
+If you prefer a private tent, an additional fee applies.
+The cost includes the eight days spent on the mountain and one night before and after the trek at a lovely lodge in the nearby town of Moshi.

 Why not extend your Kilimanjaro adventure with an unforgettable Tanzania safari?
-It’s the perfect way to experience the best of African wildlife and scenery after your climb!
+It’s the perfect way to experience the best African wildlife and scenery after climbing!

 Head of written content